-Deferred Maintenance will be reduced by an estimated \$4,606,000 \$8,000,000 at the completion of this project for a DM reduction ratio of 92% 66%.
+Deferred Maintenance will be reduced by an estimated \$4,606,000 at the completion of this project for a DM reduction ratio of 92%.
 Operations and Maintenance costs will be reduced annually by approximately \$3,500 in addition to energy savings as a result of replacement of the aged systems.

-Project elearly demonstrates a major and measurable net savings for the Government, including demonstrates a reduction of deferred maintenance on a 45-year-old building.
+Project clearly demonstrates a major and measurable net savings for the Government, including reduction of deferred maintenance on a 45-year-old building.

-Ranking Categories: DOI did not utilize previous project scoring methodology when selecting FY21 Great American Outdoors Act (GAOA) deferred maintenance projects.
-Instead, bureaus prepared a list of projects that could be initiated naintenance projects.
-Instead, bureaus prepared a list of projects that could be initiated in FY21 that aligned with the Department's oals and objectives of maximizing the return on investment/citizens served, improving financial health, protecting those we serve, nd planning for the future.
-Many of the bureaus' projects were selected from existing deferred maintenance or line-item onstruction plans where planning and compliance was already complete or underway.
-FCI/API (40%) FCI 1.0 API 90 Score = SPB (20%) Score = IS (20%) Score = CFA (20%) Score = Combined ranking factors = (.40 x API/FCI score) + (.20 x SPB score) + (.20 x IS score) + (.20 x CFA score) = apital Asset Planning Exhibit 300 Analysis Required: Yes VE Study: Scheduled 01/21 Completed 10/21 Total Project Score:
+DOI did not utilize previous project scoring methodology when selecting FY21 Great American Outdoors Act (GAOA) deferred maintenance projects.
+Instead, bureaus prepared a list of projects that could be initiated in FY21 that aligned with the Department's goals and objectives of maximizing the return on investment/citizens served, improving financial health, protecting those we serve, and planning for the future.
+Many of the bureaus' projects were selected from existing deferred maintenance or line-item construction plans where planning and compliance was already complete or underway.

+FCI/A. PI (40%) FCI 1.0 API 90 Score =

+SPB (20%) Score =

+IS (20%) Score =

+CFA (20%) Score =

+Combi ned ranking factors = (.40) x API/FCI sco ore) $+ (.20 \text{ x SPB score}) + (.20 \text{ x IS score})$